syncfusion/blazor-docs/src/charts/bullet-chart/getting-started.md

 }
 ```

-On successful compilation of your application, the Syncfusion Blazor Bullet Chart component will render in the web browser as shown below.
+On successful compilation of the application, the Syncfusion Blazor Bullet Chart component will render in the web browser as follows.

 ![Bullet Chart](images/default.png)

 ## Adding Title

-You can add a title by using [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Title) property in the Bullet Chart, to provide quick information to the user about the data plotted in the component.
+Add a title by using the [`Title`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfBulletChart-1.html#Syncfusion_Blazor_Charts_SfBulletChart_1_Title) property in the Bullet Chart, to provide quick information to the user about the data plotted in the component.

 ```csharp
 @page "/"